 This article applies to version 2 of Data Factory, which is currently in preview.
-If you are using version 1 of the Data Factory service, which is generally available (GA), see data movement security considerations for Data Factory version 1.
+If you're using version 1 of the Data Factory service, which is generally available (GA), see Data movement security considerations for Data Factory version 1.

 In a Data Factory solution, you create one or more data pipelines.
 A pipeline is a logical grouping of activities that together perform a task.
 These pipelines reside in the region where the data factory was created.

-Even though Data Factory is available in only East US, East US 2, and West Europe regions (version 2 preview), the data movement service is available globally in several regions.
-If the data movement service is not yet deployed to that region, the Data Factory service ensures that data does not leave a geographical area/ region unless you explicitly instruct the service to use an alternate region.
+Even though Data Factory is only available in the East US, East US 2, and West Europe regions (version 2 preview), the data movement service is available globally in several regions.
+If the data movement service is not yet deployed to that region, the Data Factory service ensures that data does not leave a geographical area or region unless you explicitly instruct the service to use an alternate region.

-Azure Data Factory itself does not store any data except for linked service credentials for cloud data stores, which are encrypted using certificates.
-It lets you create data-driven workflows to orchestrate movement of data between supported data stores and processing of data using compute services in other regions or in an on-premises environment.
-It also allows you to monitor and manage workflows using SDKs and Azure Monitor.
+Azure Data Factory does not store any data except for linked service credentials for cloud data stores, which are encrypted by using certificates.
+With Data Factory, you create data-driven workflows to orchestrate movement of data between supported data stores, and processing of data by using compute services in other regions or in an on-premises environment.
+You can also monitor and manage workflows by using SDKs and Azure Monitor.

-Data movement using Azure Data Factory has been certified for:
+Data movement by using Data Factory has been certified for:

-If you are interested in Azure compliance and how Azure secures its own infrastructure, visit the Microsoft Trust Center.
+If you're interested in Azure compliance and how Azure secures its own infrastructure, visit the Microsoft Trust Center.

 In this article, we review security considerations in the following two data movement scenarios:

-- Cloud scenario- In this scenario, both your source and destination are publicly accessible through internet.
-These include managed cloud storage services like Azure Storage, Azure SQL Data Warehouse, Azure SQL Database, Azure Data Lake Store, Amazon S3, Amazon Redshift, SaaS services such as Salesforce, and web protocols such as FTP and OData.
-You can find a complete list of supported data sources in Supported data stores and formats.
+- Cloud scenario: In this scenario, both your source and your destination are publicly accessible through the internet.
+These include managed cloud storage services such as Azure Storage, Azure SQL Data Warehouse, Azure SQL Database, Azure Data Lake Store, Amazon S3, Amazon Redshift, SaaS services such as Salesforce, and web protocols such as FTP and OData.
+Find a complete list of supported data sources in Supported data stores and formats.

-- Hybrid scenario: In this scenario, either your source or destination is behind a firewall or inside an on-premises corporate network or the data store is in a private network/ virtual network (most often the source) and is not publicly accessible.
+- Hybrid scenario: In this scenario, either your source or your destination is behind a firewall or inside an on-premises corporate network.
+Or, the data store is in a private network or virtual network (most often the source) and is not publicly accessible.
 Database servers hosted on virtual machines also fall under this scenario.

 Securing data store credentials

 - Store encrypted credentials in an Azure Data Factory managed store.
-Data Factory helps protect your data store credentials by encrypting them by using certificates managed by Microsoft.
-These certificates are rotated every two years (which includes renewal of certificate and migration of credentials).
-These encrypted credentials are securely stored in an Azure Storage managed by Azure Data Factory management services.
+Data Factory helps protect your data store credentials by encrypting them with certificates managed by Microsoft.
+These certificates are rotated every two years (which includes certificate renewal and the migration of credentials).
+The encrypted credentials are securely stored in an Azure storage account managed by Azure Data Factory management services.
 For more information about Azure Storage security, see Azure Storage security overview.

 - Store credentials in Azure Key Vault.
-You can also store the data store's credential in Azure Key Vault, then let Azure Data Factory to retrieve it during execution of an activity.
+You can also store the data store's credential in Azure Key Vault.
+Data Factory retrieves the credential during the execution of an activity.
 For more information, see Store credential in Azure Key Vault.